Australia leaps toward tailings risk management through adoption of EOR practice

 Gerritsen said one of the aspects of the EOR currently being discussed both within Stantec and within Australian industry bodies, is the scope of the EOR’s role.
 For example, how many tailings dams is it reasonable to ask one engineer to service?
 Further, it is important to define, in detail, what the scope of the EOR is.
 For example, what (technical) aspects are included and which are not?
 Where does the responsibility and accountability of the EOR stop and under what authority does the EOR operate?
 There is a gentle balance to be found where corporate support for the longer-term considerations made by the EOR may surpass short-term considerations from the site.
 Dams vary considerably in their size and complexity and issues such as definition of the EOR scope, support, authority, reporting lines, involvement in construction, CQA and succession planning are in various phases of development and discussion.

 It is worth noting a recent initiative.
 The Queensland Tailings Group, a newly established industry body, is looking at questions like these.
-The group will be formally launched at the Mine Waste and Tailings 2018 conference, July 23-24, 2018, in Brisbane.
+The group formally launched at the Mine Waste and Tailings 2018 conference in Brisbane.

 This content was originally published in mining.com.